Garages are awesome for gyms. We all know that. You can get some rubber flooring down, throw things around, have your own space…

 Congratulations, now you can think about your actual workout.

 In reasonable weather you can skip straight to this if you’re a young fellow or fellowess with the warm hands and feet that are a sign of decent circulation and a body that isn’t slowly dying yet.
-In hardcore Winter, only once you’re feeling warm and flexible should you think about moving onto what you intended to do today by starting on some real warm up sets for the exercises you had in mind.
+In hardcore Winter, only once you’re feeling warm and flexible should you think about moving on to the workout you intended to do today.

 Your Actual Workout